NLnetLabs/routinator-ui/README.md

 - On each push to the `main` branch a new development build and a .tar.gz with all assets are produced and available as downloads from Github.
 - On each git tag that starts with `v` a production build and a .tar.gz with assets are produced and availables as a download from Github.
 The cargo crate is updated as well.
+The AWS S3 bucket will be updated with the new files and AWS CloudFront will refresh its cache.

 ## Creating a new Release